KeccakTeam/Xoodoo/Hardware/FPGA/AEAD/Xoodyak_R2/README.txt

 The implementation does not include hash functionality.
 The implementation makes use of the Development Package for Hardware Implementations Compliant with the Hardware API for Lightweight Cryptography.

+The implementation allows to configure at design time the number of rounds that are computed in a single clock cycle.
+Such number can be configured by setting the constant
+    roundsPerCycle
+in configuration file src_rtl/design_pkg.vhd.
+The constant roundsPerCycle can be set to any integer divisor of 12, i.e. 1,2,3,4,6 or 12.

+KAT is the same for all configurations.